PsycoStea/Pi-Zero-2W-Bad-USB/README.md

 4. **Insert Pi Zero 2 W into Target Machine:**
    As soon as a host connection is detected, your payload will execute as a keystroke sequence.

-5. **For Reuse:**
+5. **For Reuse: (WIP)**
    The device automatically resets itself and waits for the next connection.
+(Currently, the device needs to be power-cycled)

 ---